To Be Barefoot, or Not?

 When my son isn’t running around barefoot, he rocks a pair of pink or aqua blue VIVOBAREFOOT shoes.
 He also wears “zero drop” sandals like Huraraches or scuba socks.
 In looking for shoes it is important to find a pair that has no heel, thin soles, lightweight and a big toe box.
 Let your feet feel the ground and function like they were evolved to work.

-The modern running sneaker and walking shoe has wrecked havoc on the human foot.
+The modern running sneaker and walking shoe have wreaked havoc on the human foot.
 They have several common construction features that pose potential dangers.
 In my opinion, these three features listed below are the most pernicious.

 1- High thick heels (most sneakers have 1/2” to 2” heel above the lowest part of the foot) may lead to: